sot/acis_thermal_check/doc/index.rst

 The ``-s`` flag outputs the ``stdout`` and ``stderr`` to screen so you can see what's going on.
 If you'd rather not see that, just remove the flag.

-If you have changed the model specification file or made another change that will change the answers, to update the answers run:
+If you have changed the model specification file or made another change that will change the answers, to generate new answers run:

 ::

-    py.test -s --generate_answers
+    py.test -s --generate_answers answer_dir

+where ``answer_dir`` is a directory to output the new answers.
+The new answers should be reviewed with the ACIS operations team before copying to the default location for the "gold standard" answers.

 Answers should be generated using the ``py.test`` that is part of the flight Ska environment.